DerekVeit/traitor/README.md

   - Takes a trait as an argument.

-  - If the trait is a `zope.interface.Interface`, validates the the decorated class against it.
+  - If the trait is a `zope.interface.Interface`, validates the decorated class against it.